MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-add-class-module-plugin.md

 1. Choose **Unreal Engine Common Classes** and then choose **Add** to open the **Add Unreal Engine Class** dialog:
     :::image type="content" source="../media/vs-add-unreal-engine-class-dialog.png" alt-text="A screenshot of the Add New Unreal Engine class dialog.
 Options for selecting a base such as Actor, Character, and so on, are visible.
 There's a field for the class name and a dropdown for the module to add the class to.
 The paths to the header file and source file are listed.
 A checkbox is selected to refresh IntelliSense information using Unreal Editor tools.":::
 1. Choose a **Class name**.
 Visual Studio warns you if the name conflicts with an existing class or file.
-1. Choose a **Base class** .
+1. Choose a **Base class**.
 Selecting a base class ensures that the right headers and macros are included for that class type.
 1. Choose a module to add to your class to using the **Select a module to add the class** dropdown.
 The module name is the name of the folder that contains the module.
 1. Select the **Refresh IntelliSense information using Unreal Editor tools** checkbox to choose whether Visual Studio uses Unreal Editor tools to update the IntelliSense information.
-Choose this to cause the Unreal Build Tool to regenerate the Visual Studio solution file (`.sln`).
+Choose this to cause the Unreal Build Tool to regenerate the Visual Studio solution file.
 1. Choose **OK** to generate the header and source files for the new class and add them to the Visual Studio solution file.
 This results in a prompt to reload the project.
 Choose **Reload** to reload the project.

 ## Add Unreal Engine plugins in Visual Studio